-German Shepherds can have a healthy appetite and can go through dog food quickly, so using meat to feed your Shepherd (as well as for training purposes) can go a long way in keeping the dog well-fed.
+German Shepherds can have a healthy appetite and can go through dog food quickly, so using meat to feed your Shepherd (as well as for training purposes) can go a long way in keeping the dog well fed.
 Mixing in vegetables such as green beans is a great idea.
 Some people recommend constructing “pies” or “casseroles” of assorted ingredients using meats and vegetables together.
 Either way, meat and veggies are a sure way to rear a healthy and strong dog.
 They contain all the important nutrients and vitamins that your pet needs to stay strong, happy, and his coat shiny.

 Thanks to its large size, strength, and ability to behave obediently, German Shepherds are often used for police and military purposes.

-As such, it is important to reinforce boundaries with your Shepherd.
+However, it is important to reinforce boundaries with your Shepherd.
 Your dog should know the difference between welcome and unwelcome visitors; don’t assume that because your German Shepherd is strong that it can’t be controlled with a little calm and rational training.
 However, it is important to emphasize positive rewards for good behavior rather than punishment (negative reinforcement is often closer to abuse than training).
 Training and socialization should begin as early as possible, so don’t let those early and impressionable puppy days go to waste.
 And remember, always be as safe as possible around an animal the size of a Shepherd.
 In the end, a positive attitude, a firm voice, and a lot of positive reinforcement can ensure a smooth and fast training period – making the bond between you and your pet stronger than ever!

 And what of that size?
 German Shepherds can weigh up to around 90 lbs when you’re talking about an adult male and up to around 70 pounds for an adult female.